ShiftSad/toy-language/README.md

 java -cp toy-language.jar org.example.toylanguage.RunToyLanguage ../src/test/resources/stack.toy

-# Todo
+## Todo

-[] Make ToyLanguage instance dependent, so it can interact with the Minecraft world [] Run code on another thread. (maybe even access Minecraft stuff parallelized) [] Dockerize, so I can run multiple servers in a sandboxed state [] Web interface for code interaction
+- [ ] Make `ToyLanguage` instance dependent, so it can interact with the Minecraft world
+- [ ] Run code on another thread (maybe even access Minecraft stuff parallelized)
+- [ ] Dockerize, so I can run multiple servers in a sandboxed state
+- [ ] Web interface for code interaction
-[] Code highlighting for web interface
+- [ ] Code highlighting for web interface
-[] Spring backend for uploading and downloading scripts, authentication and interactions [] Minecraft specific api
+- [ ] Spring backend for uploading and downloading scripts, authentication, and interactions
+- [ ] Minecraft-specific API